-Bilateral risk-reducing mastectomy reduces cancer risk by at least 90%rr (depending on the operation performed).
+Bilateral risk-reducing mastectomy reduces cancer risk by at least 90%r in BRCA1 and BRCA2 pathogenic variant carriers (depending on the operation performed).
 Statistically significant survival benefit associated with bilateral risk-reducing mastectomy compared with surveillance is yet to be demonstrated.

 The rate of cancers occurring between annual screening (interval cancers) is higher in BRCA1 pathogenic variant carriers than other high risk populations.